254guru/RDBMS/README.md

 - Add unit tests if you expand features.
 - Run `./verify.sh` before submitting or pushing changes.

----

-If you want, I can now rewrite `GUIDE.md` to match this concise reference and keep examples brief and non-redundant.
-- Use proper logging
-- Add comprehensive error handling
-- Optimize for scale

----

 ## Code Quality

 **Metrics**: